 The Marine Science Center has a wealth of research equipment and resources that support the diverse research programs of faculty, graduate students and postdoctoral researchers.

-- Upon arriving at the MSC, check in at the front desk and submit any outstanding release forms.
+- Upon arriving at the MSC, check in at the front desk.
 We require that you also check out at the front desk when concluding your visit.

-- To cancel or reschedule your visit contact the Laboratory Manager as soon as possible.
+- To cancel or reschedule your visit, contact Campus and Facilities Manager Ryan Hill at [email protected] as soon as possible.

 - Recreational swimming is not permitted at any time, and unauthorized snorkeling or scuba diving is not allowed.

-- Unless previously arranged, access to the laboratories and research areas are prohibited.
+- Unless previously arranged, access to the campus buildings, laboratories and research areas are prohibited.

 - Be aware that there are active research plots on the grounds.
 Visitors should not stray from authorized areas.